Anna Vargas

 Training, qualifications & experience

-I am a trained Gestalt Integrative Counsellor and Registered BACP Member (British Association for Counselling and Psychotherapy) and a Registered member of the BAATN (Black, African and Asian Therapy Network).
+I am a trained Gestalt Integrative Counsellor and Registered Member of the British Association for Counselling and Psychotherapy (BACP) and a Registered member of the BAATN (Black, African and Asian Therapy Network).

 I trained on the Counselling Programme at The Gestalt Centre London, a leading UK provider of psychotherapeutic training.
 I have the following qualifications:

 Alongside my work in private practice, I have experience working in an NHS setting working with anxiety and depression.
-I am also working as a counsellor in an agency dealing with issues of cultural identity and trauma.
+I have also worked as a counsellor in an agency dealing with issues of cultural identity and trauma.

 Member organisations